 Ingredients you'll need

-Here's everything you'll need to make green fudge with white chocolate and mint:
+Here's everything you'll need to make this white mint chocolate fudge:

 - White chocolate: Mint Aero is made with milk chocolate but I wanted to use white chocolate for this fudge so that the mint could slightly overpower the chocolate flavour.
 You can use any type of chocolate you like- even the cheapest chocolate will work as long as you melt it gently.